horiam/codebuild-emulator/README.md

 Force pull of the docker image specified in the CB project.

 ```--no-assume```
-Skip the assume of the service role specified in the CB project.
+Skip the assume of the CB project service IAM role specified in the CB project.
 It will pass the actual user credentials to the container through environment variables.
 Useful if you can not assume the CB service role with your user.

 ```--override```
 Override or pass an extra environment variable to the container. eg ``--override MY_ENV=foo,MY_OTHER_ENV=bar``